ellisepagong/DSP-1-2324-C7-ObstacleDetection/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; after which your interface should look like this:<br><br>
 ![guide_activateEnv.png](embeds/guide_activateEnv.png)<br><br>

 5. All remaining libraries with be installed as Ultralytics' dependencies.
-Install Ultralytics with the following command:
+Install PyTorch, CUDA, scikit-learn and Ultralytics with the following command:
 ```
-pip install ultralytics
+conda install -c pytorch -c nvidia -c conda-forge pytorch torchvision pytorch-cuda=11.8 ultralytics scikit-learn
 ```
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You will be prompted to install additional libraries again.
+Ensure that the libraries mentioned at the start of this guide are included.<br>

 ---